BurntRanch/TabAUR/README.md

 > [!NOTE]
 > #### TabAUR has decided to become public in **April 27 2024** since we agreed that is almost in a good beta shape.
-> #### Expect bugs and some problems to happen, though we believe that there won't be so so many because it's great for installing, upgrading and querying
+> #### Expect bugs and some problems to happen, though we believe that there won't be too many bugs since it was well tested for installing, upgrading and querying

 ## Some features:
 - [Customizable colors](https://github.com/BurntRanch/TabAUR/tree/main/predefined-themes)